Skip to content

 * For Workload Cluster: Added `docker_options: "--default-address-pool base=10.179.4.0/24,size=24"` in `${CK8S_CONFIG_PATH}/wc-config/group_vars/all/docker.yml` file.

-Init Kubespray config in your config path
+Init Kubespray configuration in your configuration path

 for CLUSTER in ${CLUSTERS[@]}"; do